 - Get there early.
 Give yourself plenty of time to try to go through security with the ticket in your old name.
 If it doesn’t work for some reason, go back to the airline counter and see if you can pay to change your name.

 - Bring all of the documentation you have.
 Bring copies of old IDs (passport, driver’s license, other), as well as new IDs and your name change document or marriage certificate.
+These are important documents so be sure to keep them safe.

 - Don’t update your name on either your driver’s license or your passport.
 Keep one with your old name (preferably your passport) and use it to fly if you’ve already bought a ticket in your maiden name.
 (This wasn’t the case for me, but it would have made things easier!)